In this post, you'll discover 13 best US cities for digital nomads.

 Salt Lake City is one of the best cities for digital nomads and remote workers in the United States.
 With affordable housing, a low cost of living, and plenty of modern amenities, Salt Lake City has everything you can expect.

-The city also offers excellent transportation options, from bus and bike routes to car-sharing services and even light rail systems.
+The city also offers excellent transportation options, from bus and bike routes to car-sharing services and light rail systems.

 Salt Lake City is home to many tech startups and innovative companies working on groundbreaking projects.